 Learn From the Best

-Our faculty are accomplished, with 87% of our full-time faculty having the highest degree in their field.
+Our faculty are accomplished.
 Several are highly regarded as experts and have been recognized with notable honors and awards.
 And with a low student-to-faculty ratio, you'll be sure to receive an excellent education in the criminal justice degree program.

 Outside the Classroom

 At Wayne State College, you’ll have opportunities to enhance your education in the criminal justice degree program by participating in clubs, organizations, events, and more.

 Clubs and Organizations

 Make a difference in the community while learning skills you can apply toward your future career in criminal justice.
 Wayne State’s Service-Learning program has received national awards in recognition of outstanding community service, with more than 400 students participating in Service-Learning projects each semester.

 - Field trips – Take advantage of these unique learning opportunities beyond the classroom.
-You’ll get to visit correctional facilities and courts, see police departments, observe parole board hearings, and even interview prison inmates.
+You’ll get to attend parole hearings, tour prisons and law enforcement agencies, and connect with crime lab specialists and other experts in the field.